luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code/index.md

 ---
 Hi everyone!

-In this post, i'm going to show you some of the plugins that i use in **vscode** :heart: that i find very usefull.
+In this post, i'm going to show you some of the extensions that i use in **vscode** :heart: that i find very usefull.

 Also i will write some basic commands that can help your productivity go up! :thumbsup: let's start!